by L. James Hammond|

 Once a year we had a “sleep out”, and all of us would carry sleeping bags to a hollow in the dunes where there wasn’t any dune grass.
 We’d dig a pit, build a fire, and cook some food.
 One of the older kids would strum a guitar and sing.
 When we were “sleeping out”, we woke up early and our sleeping bags were damp with dew and there was sand in our hair.

-One of my favorite activities was biking downtown for an early-morning pancake breakfast, or a late-afternoon milk shake at the pharmacy, or a loaf of bread from the bakery.
+One of my favorite activities was biking downtown for an early-morning pancake breakfast, or a late-afternoon milk-shake at the pharmacy, or a loaf of bread from the bakery.
 If my friend was feeling lazy, and didn’t want to ride, I’d let him sit on the back of my bike.
 If we reached town early, Main Street was quiet, except perhaps for a street-cleaning machine.
 Sometimes the restaurant wasn’t open yet, so we’d spend an hour riding around the bandstand, or biking on back streets.
 A breakfast of pancakes and water cost 60 cents.
 My sister, who was a waitress herself, said we should leave a tip for the waitress, but I donít think we did.
 To earn money, we’d offer to work around the house — wash dishes, empty garbage pails, etc.

 When the weather was good, we’d go to the beach and swim and lie in the sun and ride the waves, provided that the waves were big enough to ride.
 After swimming, we’d warm up by lying in the sun, and when we’d been lying in the sun for a while and had gotten hot, we’d go back in the water to cool off.

 Every day we checked the waves to see if they were suitable for riding.
 Usually the ocean was flat, and the waves were too small for riding, but after a storm the waves would be huge, and they’d come way up on the beach.
 You couldn’t ride waves like those, they might throw you on the sand and toss you around; we called that getting “boiled”.
 Occasionally the waves would be just right for riding, and we would ride for hours, usually with an inflatable mat.